0xs2/legacytracker/README.md

-# slt
+# legacy tracker (formly known as slt)

-Small Legacy Tracker in NodeJS, nice web UI with Graphs and hisoric data
+Legacy Tracker in NodeJS, nice web UI with Graphs and hisoric data

 # Update 08/*/2023
 - Proper player page has been added. :)